TamarVilner/TamarVilner/README.md

  👋 Hi, I’m @TamarVilner
-- 👀 I'm interested in the field of computers and software development
+- 👀 I'm interested in the field of computers and software development.
-- 🌱 I'm currently focusing on learning Full Stack programming and chip technologies
+- 🌱 I'm currently focusing on learning Full Stack programming and chip technologies.
-- 💞️ I’m looking to collaborate on programming projects, jobs, and assignments
+- 💞️ I’m looking to collaborate on programming projects, jobs, and assignments.
-- 📫 You can reach me via email at TRVILNER@GMAIL.COM or by phone: 0533175229
+- 📫 You can reach me via email at TRVILNER@GMAIL.COM.
-- 😄 If you prefer, you can call me Tamar - I'll be happy to respond 😉
+- 😄 If you prefer, you can call me Tamar - I'll be happy to respond 😉.
 - ⚡ Fun fact: I'm a redhead filled with energy, motivation, and ambition to develop and go far.